-The Board has established Guidelines that address various governance matters including the role, function, responsibilities, size and composition of the Board of Directors, Board tenure, service on other public company boards, conflict of interest issues, executive sessions of non-management directors, review of committee charters and the Board self-evaluation process.
-A copy of the Guidelines is available on the "Investors" page of our website, www.scansource.com, under the "Governance" tab.
+The Board has established Guidelines that address various governance matters, including the role, function, responsibilities, size and composition of the Board, Board tenure, service on other public-company boards, conflict of interest issues, executive sessions of non-management directors, review of committee charters and the Board self-evaluation process.
+Copies of the Guidelines and certain other policies adopted by the Board are available on the "Investors" page of our website, www.scansource.com, under the "Governance" tab.